Brexit planning helped UK prepare for Covid pandemic, Michael Gove tells inquiry

 The senior Tory said preparing for a no-deal EU exit made the Government ‘more match fit’ to deal with the health crisis.

-Michael Gove has argued that planning for a no-deal Brexit made the UK “more match fit” for dealing with the coronavirus pandemic.
+Michael Gove has argued that planning for a no-deal Brexit made the UK “more match fit” for dealing with the Covid-19 pandemic.

-The veteran Tory, who was Cabinet Office minister and Chancellor of the Duchy of Lancaster when the pandemic began in 2020, said EU exit planning was “was some of the best preparation” possible for a crisis.
+The veteran Tory, who was Cabinet Office minister and chancellor of the Duchy of Lancaster when the pandemic began in 2020, said EU exit planning was “some of the best preparation” possible for a crisis.

 Giving evidence to the UK Covid-19 Inquiry on Thursday, he denied that moving staff over to Brexit work had a detrimental effect on pandemic planning.